 Programmes funded through the Strategic Science Investment Fund

-SSIF Programmes is structured around science platforms and prorgammes.
+SSIF Programmes is structured around science platforms and programmes.
 A science platform is 'a combination of people, facilities, information and knowledge that provide a particular, ongoing science and innovation capability for New Zealand'.

 Further description of the principles underlying the science platforms can be found in the SSIF Investment Plan.

-In 2017 we ran a process to transfer $193 million of funding per year from CRI core funding into 16 SSIF science platforms across the 7 CRIs.
+In 2017 we ran a process to transfer $193 million of funding per year from Crown Research Institute (CRI) core funding into 16 SSIF science platforms across the 7 CRIs.